jprystowsky/generator-hyper-angular/README.md

 ```
 After it starts, visit the URL that it tells you to visit in your favorite browser.

+## Example

+Check out [the example build](https://github.com/jprystowsky/example-hyper-angular-project) to see what it could look like and see build status, etc.

 ## License

 MIT